simphonydeveloper/microsblogs/README.md

 [![alt text](./documents/telegram/coffee.png)](https://www.paypal.me/developerpeter)

-If my content is helpful to you, could you give me a cup of coffee?
+If my content is helpful to you, can inject some energy into me.
 It will give me more motivation to update.

 Thanks.